First aerial crossing of the South Atlantic: Third aircraft

 A third Fairey III – baptized Santa Cruz by the wife of Epitácio Pessoa, the President of Brazil – was sent out, carried by the cruiser NRP Carvalho Araújo.
 On 5 June, the Santa Cruz was put in the waters of Fernando Noronha and Coutinho and Cabral resumed their journey, flying to Recife, then to Salvador da Bahia, then to Vitória and from there to Rio de Janeiro, where they arrived on 17 June 1922, ditching in the Guanabara Bay.
 The two men were received as heroes by huge crowds, and were greeted by the aviation pioneer Alberto Santos-Dumont.
 Although their journey had lasted 79 days, the actual flight time was just 62 hours and 26 minutes.
 The aircraft, the only of the three that survived until today, is now on display at the Maritime Museum in Lisbon, Portugal.

 Later transatlantic flights

 In January 1926, a Spanish team including Ramón Franco, Julio Ruiz de Alda Miqueleiz, Juan Manuel Duran and Pablo Rada made the first flight between Spain and South America in a single aircraft, the Plus Ultra.
 They followed a similar route to Cabral and Coutinho.

+In October 1927, French aviators Joseph Le Brix and Dieudonné Costes performed the first nonstop aerial crossing from Saint Louis, Sénégal to Port Natal, Brazil.
+This was the second leg of their 187-day-long flight around the world.

 Coutinho and Cabral's aerial crossing inspired numerous subsequent transatlantic pilots, such as the American Charles Lindbergh, the Brazilian João Ribeiro de Barros and the Portuguese Sarmento de Beires, all of whom crossed the Atlantic in 1927.